UiL-OTS-labs/jspsych-lexical-decision/README.md

 For now, the easiest way to test these templates, is:

 1. Download this repository by clicking the green code button above and Download zip.
-2. Unzip the jspsych-audlexdec-main.zip at a location of your choosing.
+2. Unzip at a location of your choosing.
 3. Inside the folder is a file called index.html, double click it in order to open it in a browser.